How to access food

-We currently deliver within Brighton & Hove and have further routes out as far as Bognor, Crawley, Reigate and Hastings where we supply to organisations such as homeless shelters, children’s centres, lunch clubs, food banks and supported housing schemes.
-If you are outside of Sussex or Surrey visit the National FareShare website to find out where else in the UK you can find a centre.
+We deliver within Brighton & Hove and have routes out as far as Bognor, Crawley, Reigate and Hastings where we supply to organisations such as homeless shelters, children’s centres, lunch clubs, food banks and supported housing schemes.
+If you are outside of Sussex or Surrey please visit the National FareShare website to find out where else in the UK you can find a centre.

 Could Fareshare food help your project?

 If you are involved in a charitable project that provides or plans to provide food parcels or meals to your clients and are interested in benefiting from weekly deliveries of good quality, nutritious food, you may be eligible to receive FareShare food!

 Read the information pack below for more details.

 If you have read through the documents and think your project may be eligible, call us now on 01273 671 111 to discuss.
 You can also download the application form.

 What our members tell us

 - 89% agreed or strongly agreed that FareShare’s service allows them to provide a greater quality of food